mikefreno/FlexLove/README.md

 ## ⚠️ Development Status

-This library is under active development.
+This library is under, rapid active development.
 While many features are functional, some aspects may change or have incomplete/broken implementations.

-### Recently Completed
-- **Multi-touch Support**: Multi-touch event tracking and gesture recognition (tap, swipe, pinch, rotate, pan) with touch scrolling

 ## Features